 Will antibiotics get rid of the age spots?
 There is no association between antibiotics and age spots, neither causing nor curing the spots.

 I'm a smoker.
 What effect does that have on age spots?
 Smoking affects every cell in the body in negative ways.
-It damages the body's ability to self-repair damaged cells.
-It can cause delay in the body's healing with new skin, after treatments which work to improve the appearance by removing the outermost layers of the epidermis.
+It damages the body's ability to self-repair damaged cells and contribute to age spots.

 How long should I give over-the-counter bleaching agents the opportunity to work before I see a doctor?
 It can take months to see any improvement when using home remedies.
-The result may never be as significant as the treatments your physician can prescribe or perform.
+A board-certified dermatologist can assist in prescription and laser treatments.